d18c7db/Gauntlet_FPGA/readme.md

 Next line starts at 905080 - 9050D3, remaining 22 words not visible on screen
 etc...
 Bottom line starts at 905E80 - 905ED3, remaining 22 words not visible on screen

-###Special Memory Locations
+### Special Memory Locations

 There are two special memory locations at 930000 and 905F6E that control overall MO and PF horizontal and vertical offset (scroll)

 - 930000 = PF and MO horizontal scroll.
 Any write to range 930XXX will in fact work.
-The bottom 9 bits of the `WORD` written to 930000 will be latched by signal `/HSCRLD` into a 9 bit register formed by chips `9S` `6M` `7M` as well as latched into the internal register of custom chip `12K`, the PFHS (play field horizontal scroller).
+The bottom 9 bits of the `WORD` written to 930000 will be latched by signal `/HSCRLD` into a 9 bit register formed by chips `9S` `6M` `7M` as well as latched into the internal register of custom chip `12K`, the `PFHS` (play field horizontal scroller).
 At game startup this is initialized to 0005.
-Scroll range increasing from 0 to max value 1FF scrolls the playfield left.
+Scroll values from 0 to max value 1FF scrolls the playfield left.

 - 905F6E = PF and MO vertical scroll.
 Increasing values scroll playfield up.
 This memory location is scanned each video frame and the top 9 bits are loaded into presettable counters `5J`,`5F`,`4F` when both `/VSYNC` and `/PFHST` are active (start of each video frame).
 The counters counts up from that value for each horizontal line.
 This pushes an offset into VPOS via the adders `5D`, `5E`.
 Lowest 2 bits are also loaded into a counter at each start of frame and count up modulo 4 into a 2:4 decoder which selects graphic ROM chip selects `GCS0`..`GCS3`

-###Sprite Format
+### Sprite Format
 Sprites are stored at memory range 902000-903FFF.
 A single sprite is defined by four words: a tile, xpos, ypos and link value stored at the same offset in four different memory regions (some additional attributes are also stored, see detailed memory map above).

 The sprites form a linked list via the LINK memory region 903800-903FFF